Core Buddhist Teachings

 The Seven Factors of Awakening

-Through discussion and practical exercises of the Seven Factors of Awakening, we will explore how awareness of these mind states helps us to let go of unwholesome tendencies and to cultivate wholesome ones, in both formal practice and our daily lives.
+Through practicing with the Seven Factors of Awakening, we begin to see how awareness of these mind states helps us let go of unwholesome tendencies and cultivate wholesome ones, both in formal practice and in our daily lives.

 Resources